 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

 Silvercrest Asset Management Group, LLC provides financial planning, investment management and family office services primarily to ultra wealthy individuals and families, as well as certain institutional investors.
-The team of more than 140 employees is headquartered in New York, and there are seven additional offices across the country.
-The firm currently has more than $25 billion in assets under management (AUM), with plans to continue growing.
+The team is headquartered in New York, and there are seven additional offices across the country.
+The firm is nationally recognized and registered to do business in 36 states, plus the District of Columbia.

 New York, NY 10019

 All information included in this profile is accurate as of August 25, 2021.
 For more information, please consult Silvercrest Asset Management’s website.

 Find a Financial Advisor near you

 Overview of Silvercrest Asset Management

 Silvercrest Asset Management Group, LLC, was established in 2001 (and officially began to do business in 2002) as an employee-owned registered investment advisor.
 The firm is a wholly owned subsidiary of Silvercrest LP, whose general partner is Silvercrest Asset Management Group, Inc., a company that trades on the Nasdaq.
 All Class B Common shares of SAMG are owned by Silvercrest employees.

 The team of close to 150 employees includes nearly 60 who are in advisory roles.
 Clients of the firm are mainly ultra-high net worth investors who can take advantage of the firm’s asset management and family office services.